jojoduquartier/MMM-RAIN-RADAR/README.md

 * Displays the Rain Viewer map of [RainRadar](https://www.rainradar.net/) instead of ISS live

 A real time animated map showing real time movement of precipitations.
 This module also uses the [US Government Weather API](https://www.weather.gov/documentation/services-web-api#) to get active weather alerts in a given US State.
-This API does not require any authentication of this date 05/30/2019.
+This API does not require any authentication as of this date 05/30/2019.

 ## Example